the1lab/1lab/src/Algebra/Group/Cat/Base.lagda.md

 ```
 -->

-# The category of Groups
+# The category of groups

 The category of groups, as the name implies, has its objects the
 `Groups`{.Agda ident=Group}, with the morphisms between them the `group